untoldecay/LearnLoop-AI-Prompt-Framework/_rules/_prompts/breakdown.md

 6. **Final Validation:**
    * Present entire feature implementation to user for final validation
-   * Compile efficiently all most important learnings from 'devlog' folder into '_rules/_learnings/ai/' for the ai assistant to use later
+   * Compile token-efficiently the most important learnings from 'devlog' folder into '_rules/_learnings/ai/' for AI assistant reference
+   * Focus ONLY on problems encountered and solutions found to prevent repeating mistakes in future
+   * Use concise, structured format with minimal narrative and maximum information density
    * Include implementation summary, test results, and documentation status
    * Ask directly about documentation needs